 |Next €5,980||8% (4% USC + 4% PRSI)|

-These charges are collected as normal through your Form 11 income tax return.
-An example of how a calculation of income tax, PRSI and USC might look in 2011 for an artist with exempt profits of €90,000 is laid out below:
+These charges are collected as normal through your Form 11 income tax return (and should be included in your preliminary tax calculations).
+An example of how a calculation of income tax, PRSI and USC might look in 2013 for an artist with exempt profits of €90,000 is laid out below:

 |Total Artist Profits||€90,000|